mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 To learn how to configure your project links, visit [this page](./set-up-infrastructure/runtime-environments#links-configuration).
 :::

-In the Dashboards section you can find the names of the first dashboards created in your project, by clicking on one of them you will be redirected to the corresponding dashboard in the Dashboards Area or click on "View all" to see all of them.
+In the Dashboards section you can find the names of the first dashboards created in your project.
+By clicking on one of them, you will be redirected to the corresponding dashboard in the Dashboards Area.
+You can also click on "View all" to see all of the available dashboards.

 ## Console Sections

 Mia-Platform Console is divided in many different sections that help you manage the full lifecycle of your digital projects, from the set up of your K8s clusters to APIs and microservices design.
 Run your CI/CD pipelines, deploy on every kind of environment and monitor the performances of your runtime applications.

-### Project Settings

-Get started with your project in a few clicks: configure Kubernetes clusters, set up your [runtime environments](./set-up-infrastructure/runtime-environments) and manage all their [environment variables](./set-up-infrastructure/env-var).

-### Design

-Develop containerized services in any language with [Templates](../marketplace/templates/mia_templates), [Examples](../marketplace/examples/mia_examples) or [Plugins](../runtime_suite/mia-platform-plugins).
-Configure your [CRUDs](./api-console/api-design/crud_advanced), [Endpoints](./api-console/api-design/endpoints), [Fast Data flow](../fast_data/overview) and much more.

-### Deploy

-Design and build your [CI/CD pipelines](../development_suite/deploy/deploy.md): choose your preferred DevOps tools, put them in the right order and let the Console do the work for you.
-[Release](./deploy/deploy#select-branch) across different environments with rolling, blue/green, and canary releases.
-Make rollback easy with your GIT files history.

-### Dashboards

-Create your dashboards collecting data across the entire DevOps lifecycle to gain a complete overview of your application delivery value stream.

-### Runtime

-[Monitor](../development_suite/monitoring/monitoring/) your pods, health of clusters, storage consumption and communication among services to anticipate problems and bottlenecks.

-### Debug

-Automate your tests suite to deliver quality software at a sustainable pace.
-[Debug](./debugging/telepresence) your kubernetes pods locally with your preferred debugging tool.

-### Sections Navigation
+#### Sections Navigation

-All the aforementioned sections can be reached using Mia-Platform Console homepage or by using the pop-up menu in the left side of the topbar.
+All the sections can be reached using Mia-Platform Console HomePage or by using the pop-up menu in the left side of the topbar.

 ![Launcher Menu](img/launcher-menu.gif)